• Skip to primary navigation

 • Vegetable broth - Use chicken or beef broth instead.
 Or, make your own, like this Instant Pot Beef Bone Broth.

-Try these tips to achieve spicy Creamy Taco Soup perfection.
+Try these variations to achieve spicy Taco Soup perfection.

 • Add 2-3 finely diced jalapenos; leave the pith for extra heat!